SamCH93/recipes/Baking/sourdough_bread.md

    and let rest in warm environment.

-4. *Bulk fermentation*: Perform 4 to 6 stretch and folds until the dough is almost double the size.
+4. *Bulk fermentation*: Perform 4 to 6 stretch and folds until the dough is almost double the size and you can see bubbles at the top.
 Let the dough rest 30 minutes between the first 3 folds, let it rest 60 minutes between the last ones.

 5. *Shaping*: Divide into two parts and preshape.
 Let rest for 15 minutes.
 Shape into preferred shape afterwards and pot into flourd proofing basket.
 It is